AcademySoftwareFoundation/OpenColorIO/PROCESS.md

 This document outlines important development and administrative processes and procedures adhered to by the OpenColorIO project.
-It should be reviewed in conjuntion with [CONTRIBUTING.md](CONTRIBUTING.md) prior to proposing or submitting changes.
+It should be reviewed in conjunction with [CONTRIBUTING.md](CONTRIBUTING.md) prior to proposing or submitting changes.

 * [Core Library Changes](#Core-Library-Changes)